m-axamus/whatisthis/README.md

 what.isTxt(txt)         checking if a variable contains text (anything but numbers)

-what.isCmp(num)         Checking if the variable is complex
+what.isCmp(num)         checking if the variable is a complex number

-what.isNum(num)         Checking if the variable is a number (either float or int)
+what.isNum(num)         checking if the variable is a number (either float or int)

+what.isBol(bol)         checking if the variable is a boolean

 The plan is to turn this into a python package